 The amendment specifies the requirements to classify liabilities as current or non-current.
 IAS 1 indicates that a current liability is the liability where there is no right to defer the settlement during the following twelve months.
 The amendments become effective on January 1, 2024 and they must be applied retroactively.

 - Insurance Contracts (IFRS 17)

-IFRS 17 Insurance Contracts establishes a new comprehensive accounting model that provides the users of financial information a completely new perspective regarding the financial statements of insurance companies.
-This standard becomes effective on January 1, 2023.
+FRS 17 Insurance Contracts establishes a new comprehensive accounting model that provides the users of financial information a completely new perspective regarding the financial statements of insurance companies.